irem-naz/MultiGpu-Exploration/Step 3/README.md

         [ 0.6117]], device='cuda:6')
 Elapsed time: 0.6835305690765381 seconds
 ```
-However when the 3rd degree polynomial approximation for a sin function is used, Torch arrays are seen to perform better than the Cupy arrays.
+However, when the 3rd degree polynomial approximation for a sin function is used, Torch arrays are seen to perform better than the Cupy arrays.

 ```sh
 $ python fit_poly_torch.py